ericngu/stc-tutorials/assembly-arm.md

 ## II.
 Setup

-1. Install Vim : sudo apt-get install vim
+1. Install Vim and binutils : `pkg install vim` && `pkg install binutils`

 2. Create a working directory : `mkdir ASM\ Projects`

-3. If you get the error No Space on Device message : `sudo raspi-config expand_rootfs` and then reboot
+3. (Not necessary if using Termux) If you get the error No Space on Device message : `sudo raspi-config expand_rootfs` and then reboot

 4. Create the source file asmtut1.s : `vim asmtut1.s`